logologo

 1. Find a role at a licensed sponsor paying £41,700+ in an eligible SOC code at RQF Level 6

-2. The employer assigns an Undefined CoS (you're already in the UK)
+2. The employer assigns an Undefined CoS (since you are already in the UK)

-3. Apply for Skilled Worker permission to stay before your Graduate Route leave expires
+3. Apply for Skilled Worker permission before your Graduate Route leave expires

 Fees and Application Process